 Scope creep can be a problem as well.
 Contractors often feel obligated to accept small changes to avoid upsetting the customer and prolonging the payment process.
 Several of these changes over time can change the face of the entire project.
 Without change orders for these adjustments, the contractor might find their profit shrinks or that they’re fighting to recover cash for changes without the records to prove they were at the owner’s behest.

-Comparing lump sum to other contract types
+Lump sum compared with other contract types

 There are other contracts available that might create a better, more lucrative or creative project for both the owner and the contractor.
 When a complex project is on the table, or the owner isn’t quite sure what they’re looking for, these might be worth checking into.